Accepted Insurance Plans

 I have a procedure planned.
 Will I still be able to have it as planned?

-UnitedHealthcare will continue to cover services by Northwestern Medicine until January 1, 2019.
+UnitedHealthcare will continue to cover services by Northwestern Medical Group until January 1, 2019.
 If your procedure is on or before January 1, it will be covered.
 If it is after this date, you may incur out of network charges.
 Please contact UnitedHealthcare for more information.

 I’m having a baby.
 Can I still deliver at Northwestern Memorial Hospital?

-UnitedHealthcare will continue to cover services by Northwestern Medicine through December 31, 2018.
-If your due date is after December 31, 2018, you will be considered “out of network” as of January 1, 2019.
+UnitedHealthcare will continue to cover services by Northwestern Medical Group through December 31, 2018.
+If your due date is after December 31, 2018, your physician services will be considered “out of network” as of January 1, 2019.

 We are currently in negotiations working closely with UnitedHealthcare, and we hope to reach an agreement soon.